 1. Beignets @ Cafe du Monde

 Café du Monde is probably one of the most popular spots in Louisiana.
-I had heard so much about the beignets (french for doughnut) that I simply couldn’t wait to try them.
-A few minutes after we dropped our bags at our Airbnb for the weekend, we headed out to explore the French Quarter and scarf down some powdered sugar treats.
-We loved these so much we came back every day till we left NOLA.
+I had heard so much about the beignets (French for doughnut) that I couldn’t wait to try them.
+A few minutes after we dropped our bags at our Airbnb for the weekend, we stepped out to explore the French Quarter and scarf down some powdered sugar treats.
+We loved these so much we came back every day.

 2. Po’boys @ NOLA Po’boys

-While walking down Bourbon street, we ducked into this hole-in-the-wall for a mid-afternoon snack.
-I’m giving it a name so I don’t feel horrible because I’m pretty sure we had just had breakfast.
-Haha!
+While walking down Bourbon Street, we ducked into this hole-in-the-wall for a mid-afternoon snack.

 We ate this one before I could grab a photo of ours.
 So here’s an accurate image from google.